Israel Forces Raid Al Jazeera TV In West Bank, Order 45-Day Closure

 In April, the Israeli parliament passed a law allowing the banning of foreign media broadcasts deemed harmful to state security.

-Based on this law, Israel's government on May 5 approved the decision to ban Al Jazeera from broadcasting from Israel and close its offices for an initial 45-day period, which was extended for a fourth time by a Tel Aviv court last week.
+Based on this law, the Israeli government approved on May 5 the decision to ban Al Jazeera from broadcasting from Israel and close its offices for an initial 45-day period, which was extended for a fourth time by a Tel Aviv court last week.

 Israel's government last week announced it was revoking the press credentials of Al Jazeera journalists in the country.

-The shutdown had not affected broadcasts from the West Bank or the Gaza Strip, from which Al Jazeera was still covering the Gaza war.
+The shutdown had not affected broadcasts from the West Bank or the Gaza Strip, from which Al Jazeera was still covering Israel's war with Palestinian militants.

-Al Jazeera correspondent Nida Ibrahim said the closure of the network's West Bank office "comes as no surprise" after the earlier ban on reporting from inside Israel.
+Al Jazeera correspondent Nida Ibrahim said the network's West Bank office closure“comes as no surprise” after the earlier ban on reporting from inside Israel.

 “We've heard Israeli officials threatening to close down the bureau,” she said on the network.